creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 * **Contributor**: An individual or an organization who actively participates in the CC movement, but is not a formal member of the CCGN.
 Contributors can, in particular, participate in Platforms

-* **Country Team**: A group consisting of all Network Members and Partners based in a particular country.
-Country Team members may also work internationally with other teams
+* **CC Chapter**: A group consisting of all Network Members and Partners based in a particular country.
+CC Chapter members may also work internationally with other teams

-* **Global Network Council**: Consists of 1 representative from each Country Team, plus 3 representatives from CC HQ, including CC’s CEO, who is ex-officio member.
+* **Global Network Council**: Consists of 1 representative from each CC Chapter, plus 3 representatives from CC HQ, including CC’s CEO, who is ex-officio member.
 Convenes once a year

 * **Dispute Resolution Committee of the GNC**: Consists of 5 elected members of the GNC.
 Meets as needed